bradwestfall/webdevphoenix/contribute.md

 #### twitter
-The twitter handle must use double quotes because of the `@` symbol messing with Jekyll<br>
+The twitter handle the company wants to use for contact or jobs purposes.
+Note that this is without the `@` sign<br>
 Required: No